pipkav/pipkav.github.io/about.md

 locale: en
 ---

  Hello!
-My name is Philippa, but most people class me Pip or Pippa :) I am from Nottingham, England but I am living in **Santander, Spain**.
+My name is Philippa, but most people call me Pip or Pippa :) I am from Nottingham, England but I am living in **Santander, Spain**.

 ##  My history